raiedahmed-lab/raiedahmed-lab.github.io/_pages/about.md

 # 🔥 News

+- 📢 2025.08 – Submitted abstract on Foundation Settlement Prediction with TabPFN to ICCESD 2026, KUET
 - 📢 2025.07 – Submitted full paper on DT-Hybrid based UCS prediction to ICCEI 2025, RUET
 - 📢 2025.07 – Finished writing undergraduate thesis paper on transfer learning application in geotechnical engineering
 - 📚 2025.05 – Started working on seismic vulnerability study of Chittagong